Informatica-EIC/Custom-Scanners/Denodo_Scanner/README.md

 unzip the DenodoScanner.zip file & follow the steps below

+---

 ## Configuring the Denodo Scanner

+### EDC Custom Resource Type Configuration
-1 - (one time) create a resource-type for Denodo
+1 EDC - (one time) create a resource-type for Denodo
   * from ldmadmin ui - select Manage | Custom Resource Types
   * click + to create a new Custom Resource type (if not already created)
   * Name=DenodoScanner  (changing the name is ok - this name)
   * Model=com.infa.ldm.relational  (browse to select only this model)
   * Connection Types=Database (for linking, no need to select schema)

+### CDGC Custom Resource Type Configuration
+1 CDGC - (one time) create a resource-type for Denodo.
+  * From metadata command center, select Customizations & then open the Custom Catalog Source Types tab
+  * click the + icon to create a new custome source type - e.g. name=Denodo Custom, description="custom scanner for Denodo Data Virtualization"

 2 - optional - setup an encryped password
     start the scanner passing only "password" as the first parameter